Construction Dispute Resolution

 Built into Industry Contracts

-For many decades, the AAA has been a named dispute resolution forum in many standard construction contracts, including those from the AIA and ConsensusDocs.
+For many decades, the AAA has been a named dispute resolution forum in many standard industry form construction contracts, including those from the AIA and ConsensusDocs.
 This reinforces our role as a trusted, neutral administrator in the industry.

 Smarter Discovery = Faster Resolution